Naereen/web-sphinx/README.md

 To limit the size of this one, I used an other repo to store the scripts/ folder : [web-sphinx-scripts](<https://bitbucket.org/lbesson/web-sphinx-scripts/> "Hehe").

-This second repo mainly hosts some Javascript scripts (GNU Plot toplevel, OCaml toplevel, shortcuts.js), and also a **complete** Python distribution, used with python.opt.js to embed a Python toplevel in my web pages (I know, it's useless, by so funny !).
+This second repo mainly hosts some Javascript scripts (GNU Plot & OCaml & Python toplevel, shortcuts.js, simpletrailimage.js), and also a **complete** Python distribution, used with python.opt.js to embed a Python toplevel in my web pages (I know, it's useless, but so funny !).

 ----